 Neil Grungras – Founder, Executive Director & Board Secretary

-Neil Grungras is a worldwide recognized expert and thought leader on particularly vulnerable refugees.
-Mr. Grungras has 30 years experience as a refugee and immigration attorney working in the public and private sectors.
+Neil Grungras is a globally-recognized expert and thought leader on particularly vulnerable refugees.
+He has dedicated his 30-year career to refugee and immigrant processing, adjudication, protection and integration.

 Before founding ORAM, Mr. Grungras was Director for Europe and the Middle East at a leading U.S. based refugee and migration organization.
-Previously, he directed a refugee resettlement facility serving the U.S. Department of State in Vienna, Austria, where he managed the handling of thousands of refugee applications from case inception to arrival in the United States.
+Previously, he directed a refugee resettlement facility representing the U.S. Department of State in Vienna, Austria, where he orchestrated the processing of thousands of U.S.-bound religious minority refugees.

 Jamie Charnock holds a BSc in Neuroscience from King’s College London, and is currently studying his Masters degree in Human Rights at the University of Vienna.
 Having been an active blogger on queer, gender and race rights, Jamie has always been passionate about human rights, and intends to focus his Masters thesis on the rights of LGBTIQ refugees.

 Anja Catherine Limon holds a Bachelors in Law and a LLM in International Law.
 For her dissertation she researched the influence of climate change on human migration and the legal gap in refugee law regarding protection for ‘climate refugees’.
 She recently finished an internship in a law firm in Ljubljana.

 Liam holds a M.Sc in Soil Physics from Baghdad University, where he also worked as Assistant Lecturer.
 Liam has also worked as a document controller and in admin & HR in a Korean company in Iraq.
 Liam has always been passionate about the rights of LGBTIQ refugees.